Washington D.C. Healthcare Fraud

 Contact Us for a Free Initial Case Assessment

-If you are facing a federal health care fraud investigation, we encourage you to contact us promptly for a free initial case assessment.
-Our Washington D.C. health care fraud defense attorneys can help you understand your situation and formulate a strategic plan to respond to the government’s inquiry.
-To request an appointment with the health care fraud defense team at Oberheiden, P.C., please call (888) 519-4897 or submit our consultation request form now.
+If you are facing a federal healthcare fraud investigation, we encourage you to contact us promptly for a free initial case assessment.
+Our Washington D.C. healthcare fraud defense attorneys can help you understand your situation and formulate a strategic plan to respond to the government’s inquiry.
+To request an appointment with the healthcare fraud defense team at Oberheiden, P.C., please call 888-680-1745 or submit our consultation request form now.

 This information has been prepared for informational purposes only and does not constitute legal advice.
 While this information may constitute attorney advertising in some jurisdictions, merely reading this information does not create an attorney-client relationship.
 Every case is different, any prior result described or referred to herein cannot guarantee similar outcomes in the future.
 Oberheiden, P.C. is a Texas limited liability partnership with its headquarters in Dallas, Texas.
 Mr. Oberheiden limits his practice to federal law.